chrisranderson/chrisranderson.github.io/_posts/2016-6-30-inducing-arithmetic-functions.md

 <excerpt_separator>

-I think the goal is to determine what `my-proc` is, but since Church doesn't have function pretty-printing, showing that the results of `(my-proc 2)` are consistent with the conditions is good enough.
+The goal is to determine what `my-proc` is, but since Church doesn't have function pretty-printing, showing that the results of `(my-proc 2)` are consistent with what you would expect is good enough.

 ### `(define (sample) ...)`

 Let's start with the meat: lines 17-22.
 This function will draw a sample from `(my-proc 2)`.
 In Church, the body of sampling functions (like `rejection-query`) begin with the model, followed by the query and some condition.
 The model is the definition of `my-proc`.
 The query is `(my-proc 2)`, and the condition is the `and` expression on line 21.
-Church will draw samples until the condition is true.
+Church will draw samples until the conditions are true.

 ### `random-arithmetic-fn`